5 facts about illegal immigration in the U.S.

 To learn more: Explore unauthorized immigrant population trends for states, birth countries and regions, and see an interactive map and detailed table showing our latest estimates of the unauthorized immigrant population by state.

 Note: This post was originally published on Nov.
-18, 2014, and has been updated.
+18, 2014, and has been updated to include more recent data.